 - Any radon mitigation system needs to have a visual indicator so that when the system stops working, it alerts the occupants.

 - If a mitigation system has a fan, it’s crucial for it to always remain on all the time.
-The low airflow is vital to maintain low radon levels in your home.
+The low airflow is vital to maintaining low radon levels in your home.

 Testing radon in your home